Premier Exhibitions

 Poster for its Titanic exhibition at the Discovery Times Square Exposition in 2009.

 Premier Exhibitions Inc is an Atlanta, Georgia-based company that organizes traveling exhibitions.
 As of January 2019, the company owned 5,500 Titanic relics with approximately 1,300 on display in various countries.

 Its two most prominent exhibits are artifacts from the and Bodies: The Exhibition in which it displays cadavers arranged in lifelike poses via plastination from the Dalian Medical University (through its Dalian Medical University Plastination Company subsidiary) in China.
 It has multiple exhibits of both Bodies and Titanic running at the same time in different venues.
 In 2008, it entered into a 10-year lease for more than 36000 sqft at the Luxor Las Vegas for exhibits of Titanic and Bodies there.
 By 2013, more than 25 million people had visited the company's Titanic exhibits in Orlando, Atlanta, Los Angeles, Las Vegas, and elsewhere.

 In May 2015 the company opened Premier on 5th, a flagship exhibition space on Fifth Avenue in New York City that housed "Saturday Night Live: The Exhibition" and "The Discovery of King Tut."
 On June 14, 2016, Premier Exhibitions filed for Chapter 11 bankruptcy.

-In late August 2018, at least three groups were vying for the right to purchase the 5,500 Titanic relics that were an asset of the bankrupt company in the case titled RMS Titanic Inc., 16-02230, U.S. Bankruptcy Court, Middle District of Florida (Jacksonville).
-Two of the offers for the collection were just under US $20 million, including one by museums in England and Northern Ireland, with assistance by James Cameron.
-A decision as to the outcome was to be made by Paul M. Glenn, a United States district court judge in Jacksonville, Florida.
+In late August 2018, at least three groups competed for the right to purchase the 5,500 Titanic relics that were an asset of the bankrupt company in the case titled RMS Titanic Inc., 16-02230, U.S. Bankruptcy Court, Middle District of Florida (Jacksonville).
+Two of the offers for the collection were just under US$20 million, including one by museums in England and Northern Ireland, with assistance by James Cameron.
+The decision had to be approved by Paul M. Glenn, a United States district court judge in Jacksonville, Florida.
+The collection and salvage rights were sold to a consortium of investors led by Apollo Global Management, Alta Fundamental Advisers and PacBridge Capital Partners for $19.5 million.